Trip.com Group: History

-On August 6, 2014, Priceline.com, announced that it will invest $500 million in the company to broaden the companies’ options in China, and the companies, which had a commercial partnership since 2012, increased their cross-promotion of each company's hotel inventory and other travel services.
+In August 2014, Priceline.com, announced that it would invest $500 million in the company to broaden the companies' options in China, and the companies, which had a commercial partnership since 2012, increased their cross-promotion of each company's hotel inventory and other travel services.
 The investment was increased by $250 million in May 2015.

 In November 2016, the company acquired Skyscanner for £1.4 billion.
 That same month, Jane Sun became the CEO of Ctrip which she had joined in 2005.

 On November 1, 2017, Ctrip acquired Trip.com, rebranding it as its global brand website.
 By 2018, Trip.com Group derived only around 2% of its revenue from overseas customers, and it announced plans to increase that share to roughly 20% within five years, using the Trip.com brand as the spearhead for international expansion.
 The strategy focused on growing in Asian markets such as South Korea and Japan, as well as in Western destinations like London, to better compete with global rivals like Expedia.
 Following the Trip.com relaunch, the platform was made available in multiple languages and had over six million users by mid-2018, with booking transactions doubling year-on-year.

 In February 2018, Ctrip launched TrainPal, an online ticketing platform featuring split ticketing, in the United Kingdom.
 Accredited by the National Rail of the UK, TrainPal mainly provides services for the UK, and other European countries.

 In September 2019, Ctrip completed a share exchange with Naspers and became the single largest shareholder of MakeMyTrip.
-As a result of the transaction, Ctrip acquired 49 percent of MakeMyTrip’s voting power and began accounting for the company using the equity method.
+As a result of the transaction, Ctrip acquired 49 percent of MakeMyTrip's voting power and began accounting for the company using the equity method.

-On October 25, 2019, shareholders approved the company's proposal to change its name from "Ctrip.com International, Ltd." to "Trip.com Group Limited."
+In October 2019, shareholders approved the company's proposal to change its name from "Ctrip.com International, Ltd." to "Trip.com Group Limited."
 The company stated that the new name was intended to reflect its portfolio of travel brands—including Ctrip, Trip.com, Qunar, and Skyscanner—and to enhance recognition among international users.
-At the time of the rebranding, international business accounted for approximately 35 percent of the company’s total revenue.
+At the time of the rebranding, international business accounted for approximately 35 percent of the company's total revenue.
 The company projected that this figure could rise to between 40 and 50 percent over the following three to five years.

-On April 19, 2021, Trip.com Group was listed on the Hong Kong Stock Exchange.

-On August 16, 2024, Ctrip Asia Live Broadcast Center was unveiled in Thailand.